-The first question that probably popped into a lot of your heads as you read the title is: What is Blue Origin stock?
-It may seem counterintuitive to find a company on an investing website with no ticker symbol on any of the major indices.
-However, sometimes it’s important to know of privately run companies just as much as it is to know about publicly traded companies.
+What is Blue Origin stock?
+Great question, and probably one you are in deep space thinking about.
+It may seem counterintuitive to find a space exploration company on an investing and trading website with no ticker symbol.
+However, it’s sometimes important to know of privately run companies just as much as it is to know about publicly traded companies.
+Because they often have a magical way of becoming public, eventually.

-Besides, you have probably heard of the parent company, Amazon (NASDAQ:AMZN) and the man behind the vision, Jeff Bezos.
+So, unless you’ve been living under a rock, you have probably heard of the parent company of Blue Origin.
+Amazon (NASDAQ:AMZN) is the company and the man behind the vision is the uber successful Jeff Bezos.

-So what does Blue Origin do?
-It’s one of a handful of firms that are attempting to bring space travel to a mainstream audience.
+So what does Blue Origin do anyway?
+It’s one of a handful of firms that are attempting to bring space travel to a mainstream audience. (yes please!)

 You may have heard of Elon Musk’s company SpaceX; which was the first private firm to launch a manned space shuttle into orbit earlier this year.